MarbleHE/HECO/README.md

 <details>
   <summary>Transpiler Mode Instructions</summary>

-> In order to use the transpiler mode, you need to extend the default compilation pipeline (assuming you are starting with an `*.mlir` file containing HIR, this would be `fhe-tool --from-ssa-pass [filename_in].mlir`) in two ways.
+> In order to use the transpiler mode, you need to extend the default compilation pipeline (assuming you are starting with an `*.mlir` file containing HIR, this would be `fhe-tool --full-pass [filename_in].mlir`) in two ways.
 >  1. Specify the scheme (and some core parameters) to be used by adding, e.g., `--fhe2bgv=poly_mod_degree=1024` and the corresponding lowering to emitC, e.g., `--bgv2emitc`, followed by `--cse --canonicalize` to clean up redundant operations introduced by the lowering.
 >  2. Translate to an actual `*.cpp` file by passing the output through  `emitc-translate`
 >